murmeli101/Sonic1AutoSplitter/README.md

 # Sonic1AutoSplitter

-Autosplitter for Sonic the Hedgehog (Sega Mega Drive / Genesis)
+LiveSplit autosplitter for Sonic the Hedgehog (Sega Mega Drive / Genesis).

+19 splits total.
+You can name them whatever you want.

 Currently supported versions:
 - Steam